Good night! These 11 tips for sleep in recovery will give you the rest and energy you need to get your life on track.

 Your digestive system requires up to four hours to break down the food you eat.
 During that time, your body is not at complete rest.
 So, enjoy heavy meals early in the day, and limit food in the hours leading up to bedtime as you improve your ability to fall sleep.

+This is one of the best tips for sleep for the bookworms out there.
 Reading can help you relax, and that makes falling asleep easier.
 As a bonus, I recommend you read recovery material, such as the Big Book, so that you’re falling asleep with positive and helpful material on your mind.

 5. Use Scents